AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-51/acsd-59967-javascript-error-prevents-google-maps-from-rendering-correctly.md

 <u>Expected results</u>:

-No JavaScript errors is present in console, and the map renders properly on the *Storefront* and *Admin*.
+No JavaScript errors are present in the console, and the map renders properly on the *Storefront* and *Admin*.

 <u>Actual results</u>: